 - Chili Powder: A fajitas seasoning blend isn’t complete without chili powder!
 Not only will it fire up your mix but you also get its fat burning and appetite reducing benefits.

-- Cayenne Pepper: Last but not the least, another anti-inflammatory spice!
+- Cayenne Pepper: Last but not least, another anti-inflammatory spice!
 Cayenne pepper adds heat to your fajita seasoning and it also subtly enhances the flavor.

 How Much Seasoning Do You Use On Fajitas?

 As a rule of thumb, I often use around 1 tablespoon per pound of meat, whether it be chicken or steak.
 Though it also depends on your personal preference.
 Start with a tablespoon and build up from there.
 With spices, there’s no need to worry about extra calories!

 How To Store Fajita Seasoning?